Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of a name.*
+*Find the likely gender of a first name and last name structure.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*